 The following are the step in administering tube feeding via nasogastric tube.

-1.1.
-Check expiration date.
-Outdated formula may be contaminated or have reduced nutritional value.
+- 1.1.
+Check the expiration date.
+Outdated formulas may be contaminated or have reduced nutritional value.

-1.2.
-Shake can thoroughly.
+- 1.2.
+Shake the can thoroughly.
 Feeding solution may settle and mixing is necessary just before administration.

-1.3.
+- 1.3.
 For powdered formula, mix according to the instructions on the package.
 Prepare just enough for the next 24 hours and refrigerate unused formula.
-Allow formula to reach room temperature before using.
+Allow the formula to reach room temperature before use.
 Formula loses its nutritional value and can be contaminated if kept for more than 24 hours.
 Cold formulas can cause abdominal discomfort.

-2 Explain the procedure to the client.
-Providing the right information may result to client’s cooperation and understanding.
+2. Explain the procedure to the client.
+Providing the right information may result in the client’s cooperation and understanding.

-3 Always check the position of the client.
-Make sure that the position of the client with a tube feeding remain with the head of bed elevated at least 30 to 40 degrees.
+3. Always check the position of the client.
+Make sure that the position of the client with a tube feeding remains with the head of bed elevated at least 30 to 40 degrees.
 Never feed the client with supine position.
 Semi-Fowler’s or full-Fowler’s position prevents aspiration pneumonia and possible death due to pulmonary complications.

 A. Aspirating stomach contents.
 This indicates that the tube is in its proper place in the stomach.
 The amount of residual reflects gastric emptying time and indicates if feeding should proceed.
 This contents are returned to the stomach because they contain valuable electrolytes and digestive enzymes.